andrewbfr/room/README.md

-a daily prodution tracking tool
+a daily production tracking tool for my production room